MicrosoftDocs/azure-docs/articles/lab-services/how-to-manage-lab-users.md

 # [Azure AD group](#tab/aad)

-You can sync a lab user list to an existing Azure AD group.
+You can manage the lab user list by synchronizing the lab with an Azure AD group.
 When you use an Azure AD group, you don't have to manually add or delete users in the lab settings.
+Add or remove users in Teams or Canvas to assign or remove access for a user to a lab VM.

 You can create an Azure AD group within your organization's Azure AD to manage access to organizational resources and cloud-based apps.
 To learn more, see [Azure AD groups](../active-directory/fundamentals/active-directory-manage-groups.md).
 If your organization uses Microsoft Office 365 or Azure services, your organization already has admins who manage your Azure Active Directory.

+Lab users don't have to register for their lab and a lab VM is automatically assigned.
+Lab users can [access the lab directly from the Azure Lab Services website](./how-to-access-lab-virtual-machine.md).

-### Sync users with Azure AD group
+### Synchronize the lab user list with Azure AD group

 When you sync a lab with an Azure AD group, Azure Lab Services pulls all users inside the Azure AD group into the lab as lab users.
 Only people in the Azure AD group have access to the lab.
 The user list automatically refreshes every 24 hours to match the latest membership of the Azure AD group.
 You can also manually synchronize the list of lab users at any time.